D3rrickLa/Streamsage/NOTES.md

   NOTE: we can't have the postgres and redis bundled into the docker compose file becasue we are going to be using cloud providers for these things, need to keep it modular

+  we do have something for our redis to do this format: movie:amoutn
+  - when we ask the ai to gen N movies, it gives us N in a list - mighit not be accurate but still is a number
+  - we can use that to append the thing and the current code does get use our movie...